aws-samples/serverless-patterns/dynamodb-opensearch-serverless-zeroetl-sam/README.md

     ```
     sam deploy --guided
     ```

+1. Identify the ARN of the role (or user) being used to access console for this deployment.
+If it does not have the `AdministratorAccess` AWS managed policy (or a similarly permissive equivalent), attach the `AmazonOpenSearchServiceFullAccess` AWS managed policy.
+Access for allowed principals can be edited later via the `DataAccessPolicyEditURL` from the stack outputs.

 1. During the prompts:
     * Enter a stack name
     * Enter the desired AWS Region
+    * Enter the ARN identified in the previous step in the AccessARN parameter
     * Enter the DeploymentName parameter
     * Allow SAM CLI to create IAM roles with the required permissions.